nolan-h-hamilton/ROCCO/README.md

   1. **Basic Usage**. [demo.ipynb](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo.ipynb).
 Includes visualized results in UCSC genoome browser.
   1. **Differential Accessibility**. [heart_da_demo.ipynb](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo_files/heart_da_demo.ipynb).
 A sample ROCCO-->[DESeq2](https://github.com/mikelove/DESeq2) pipeline for differential analysis.

 ## Main Scripts
 ### `ROCCO.py`
 `ROCCO.py` calls `ROCCO_chrom.py` for each chromosome specified in a CSV file--see [`params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/params.csv)  or [`demo_params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo_files/demo_params.csv) for syntax.
-For any `NULL` entries in this file, the corresponding genome-wide parameter value, set with the CLI arguments in the table below, will be used.
+For any `NULL` entries in this file, the corresponding genome-wide parameter value given in the table below will be used.

-  The default values for these parameters yield good general performance, but users seeking more/less conservative or topologically simple predictions can modify as necessary.

-The budget parameter for each chromosome can be inferred as a function of read density---see `est_budgets.py`.
+Optionally, the budget parameter for each chromosome can be inferred as a function of read density---see `est_budgets.py`.

 | **Parameter**                                 	| **Description**                                                                                                                                                                                                                                                                                            	| **Default**                                                                    	|
 |-----------------------------------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|--------------------------------------------------------------------------------	|
 | `-p`<br><font size ='1'>`--param_file`</font> 	| File containing chromosome-specific values for $b,\gamma,\tau,c_1,c_2,c_3$ parameters.
 If any entries are left as `NULL`, ROCCO will replace them with the values specified below.
 For example, if the budget column is left `NULL`, ROCCO will run using budget `-b` for all chromosomes.                 	| [`params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/params.csv) 	|